sdave777/Network-Analysis-and-DCO-Prioritization/README.md

 ## Hypothesis Tests

 ### Duration-Based Test
+- The null hypothesis (H0): There is no significant difference in malicious likelihood between long and short duration connections.
+- The alternative hypothesis (H1): There is a significant difference in malicious likelihood between long and short duration connections.

 The /hypothesis/duration endpoint tests whether the duration of connections affects the likelihood of malicious activity.